 But as demographics shift, there’s a different kind of battle of Alberta brewing, one that doesn’t divide people along municipal boundaries.
 And that battle has elicited boycotts, harassment campaigns and even death threats.

-“I think there are multiple Albertas and multiple identities … at play in terms of the political future of the province,” David Coletto, CEO of Abacus Data, told DeSmog Canada.
+“I think there are multiple Albertas and multiple identities … at play in terms of the political future of the province,” said David Coletto, CEO of Abacus Data.